Water & Sewer

 Temporary shut-off rates shall be 25% of the monthly minimum applicable charge.
 Temporary shut-off rates may only be requested for a complete billing period from the 15th of one month to the 15th of the following month.
 There is a $50.00 fee to initiate the temporary shut-off rates and turn off water service; and a $50.00 fee to return to normal service and turn water service back on.

 Neither our water source (Fremont Lake) nor our distribution system contains lead or copper.
 Lead may be present in private service lines which were plumbed with lead solder and/or lead containing fittings and fixtures.
-Lead found in tap water typically comes from corrosion of these older fixtures and from lead solder containing copper pipes.
+Lead found in tap water typically comes from corrosion of these older fixtures and from copper pipes containing lead solder.
 If the water sits stagnant in these lines for several hours, the lead may leach into the water and potentially become consumed.

-If you are concerned of lead being in your water, the EPA recommends the following precautions:
+If you are concerned about lead being in your water, the EPA recommends the following precautions:

 Flush your pipes before drinking: The more time water has been sitting in your home’s pipes, the more lead it may contain.

-Anytime the water in a particular faucet water until it becomes as cold as it will get.
+Any time water in a particular faucet sits for a period of time, flush the water through before consuming water from that faucet.
 This could take as little as five to thirty seconds if there has been recent heavy water use such as showering or toilet flushing.
 Otherwise, it could take two minutes or longer.
 Your water utility will inform you if longer flushing times are needed to respond to local conditions.

 Use water filters or treatment devices: Many water filters and water treatment devices are certified by independent organizations for effective lead reduction.
 Devices that are not designed to remove lead will not work.
 Verify the claims of manufacturers by checking with independent certifying organizations that provide lists of treatment devices they have certified.